-Military Unmanned Aircraft Systems (UAS) needs to be certified for its safety to ensure minimum risk and hazards to other airspace users, personnel and property on ground.
+Military Unmanned Aircraft Systems (UAS) needs to be certified for safety of flight to ensure minimum risk and hazards to other airspace users, personnel and property on ground and user requirements.
 The scope of this procedure on UAS pertains to operation of military UAS in segregated airspace only.

-6.2 UAS CERTIFICATION APPLICABILITY
+6.2 UAS Certification Applicability